 One man killed, another injured in Florida lightning strike, authorities say

-Backus asked a number of questions M... -- Federal authorities are investigating a breach into computer systems of at least one U.S. nuclear power plant, sources familiar with the matter tell ABC News.The... -- In allowing President Trump's revised travel ban to partially take effect, the Supreme Court left key questions unanswered and likely opened the floodgat...
+Federal authorities are investigating a breach into computer systems of at least one U.S. nuclear power plant, sources familiar with the matter tell ABC News.The... -- In allowing President Trump's revised travel ban to partially take effect, the Supreme Court left key questions unanswered and likely opened the floodgat...
 LINCOLN - Today, Governor Pete Ricketts announced that Nebraska Department of Agriculture Director Greg Ibach will be in Beijing and Shanghai June 29-30, 2017 to celeb...
-CHADRON, Neb.
+OMAHA, Neb.

 Add your comments below